uCoz Website Builder Reviewed

 Ease of Use

-uCoz admin panel is quite complicated comparing to the competition.
-It has got a new modern skin, but still doesn’t offer a pure WYSIWYG editing environment, so grasping its logic requires some time and practice.
+The control panel of the service is quite user-friendly and convenient, but it’s still a bit more complicated than those of popular system competitors like Wix or uKit, for example.
+It may take some time to get used to it as uCoz implies a slight learning curve, but when you are done with that, you’ll be able to efficiently use the service for your unique web design needs.
+The admin panel has got a new modern skin, but still doesn’t offer a pure WYSIWYG editing environment – so grasping its logic requires some time and practice.
 The good news is that it’s really worth the effort.
 Once you understand how it works, you’ll be able to create a unique, complex website.

 If you’re completely satisfied with your template, editing your site won’t require any coding – everything will be done via a point-and-click interface.
 But if you want to customize the design, at least basic HTML/CSS knowledge will be required.

 While their admin panel could be more user-friendly, their overall flexibility gets a high score. uCoz is the most flexible website builder I’ve ever worked with: it is based on a system of modules which you can enable/disable and combine in any way to build the right website type.
-These include: Forum, Blog, Site News, Polls, Mini Chat, Social Media Publisher, and more.
+These include: Forum, Blog, Site News, Polls, Mini Chat, Social Media Publisher, Ad Board, FAQ, Photo Album, Guest Book, Tests, Users, Page Editor, File Catalogue, Web Polls and more.
 All these modules are free, except for the Online Shop.
 SEO Module and Social Media Publisher have both free and premium versions.

 uCoz is a versatile website builder – it can be used to create any type of a website.
 For instance, if you want to build a blog – turn on the Blog and Social Media Publisher module; to set up a portfolio, enable the Photo Albums module; to start a webstore, activate the Online Shop.
 You can mix and match these building blocks as you want.